1378989/TAHMC/README.md

 ## Application

-We applied TAHMC to a total of 1855 samples (1554 CD samples and 301 control samples) of RNA-Seq data。
+We applied TAHMC to a total of 1855 samples (1554 CD samples and 301 control samples) of RNA-Seq data.

 The proposed TAHMC accurately restored both host gene expression and microbial quantification from CD RNA-seq data, thereby revealing the potential causal associations between changes in microbial composition, diversity within CD mucosal tissue, and host gene expression disorders.
 Furthermore, TAHMC could be generalized and applied to other organs and diseases for investigating the association between tissue-resident microbes and host gene expression with general interesting.